top of page

 How often should construction companies reconcile their balance sheets?

 Monthly is ideal.
 Some smaller contractors do it quarterly, but monthly reconciliation ensures errors are caught early and keeps your books audit-ready.
+Regular balance sheet reconciliation is essential for maintaining accurate records, detecting discrepancies, and ensuring data integrity between your subledger and general ledger.

 What are the most common errors construction bookkeepers make?